fheinle/wayneoween.github.io/README.md

 schief gegangen ist, kann man den fertig geschriebenen Artikel schon mal in den Index schieben und danach den Unterschied zeigen lassen, bevor man auch diesen zum Index hinzufügt und den Commit macht.

+## Development

+* Install rbenv + ruby 2.6.6
+* Run `bundle`
+* Open a terminal and run
+  * `make serve` or `bundle exec jekyll server --watch --livereload`
+* Open the local version in your Browser: http://127.0.0.1:4000/
+* Whenever you make a content change, it will automatically be built, served locally and reload your tab.
+* Please note that you must restart the server when making changes to "_config.yml" (i.e. when adding a new icon).